Kiowa: Sociopolitical organization

 After the death of the high chief Dohäsan in 1866, the Kiowa split politically into a peace faction and a war faction.
-War-bands and peace-bands developed primarily based on their proximity to Fort Sill (Xóqáudáuhága – ′At Medicine Bluff′, lit. ′Rock Cliff Medicine At Soldiers Collective They Are′) and their degree of interaction.
+War-bands and peace-bands developed primarily based on their proximity to Fort Sill (Ts’ó:k’áudáu:há:gyà – 'At Medicine Bluff', lit.
+'Rock Cliff Medicine At Soldiers Collective They Are') and their degree of interaction.

-Kiowa bands within the tipi ring during the annual Sun Dance (called Kc-to):
+Kiowa bands within the tipi ring during the annual Sun Dance (called K’áu:d̶ó):